kilmoretrout/argus_gui/docs/user-guide.md

 #### Step 1: Determine Camera Intrinsics
 Camera intrinsics are the internal parameters of a camera that affect how it captures images.
 These include focal length, principal point, and distortion coefficients.
 Action cameras like GoPro often have fairly wide-angle lenses with significant distortion, so it is important to calibrate them for accurate 3D reconstruction.
 However, many cameras now can shoot in "linear" modes which use factory calibration to undistort the video in-camera.
 We strongly recommend using these modes if available as they greatly reduce the complexity of the calibration process.
 In fact, if you are using a GoPro or other camera with a linear shooting mode, you can skip the calibration steps below and skip to [create a camera profile](#create-a-camera-profile).

 > [!NOTE]
-> We've included instrinsics for some common cameras in the [`resources/calibrations`](../resources/calibrations) directory.
+> We've included intrinsics for some common cameras in the [resources/calibrations directory on GitHub](https://github.com/backyardbiomech/argus_gui/tree/main/argus_gui/resources/calibrations).
 If you are using one of these cameras and shooting modes, you can skip the calibration steps below and [create a camera profile](#create-a-camera-profile) based on the included numbers.

 Argus divides the intrinsic-calibration process into mulitple steps, all of which should be completed in controlled environments before recording research videos:
 + Use the **Patterns** module to detect calibration patterns in video files.